4/25/2025

 Chief Financial Officer

-Go ahead.
-So the margin, depending on the mix of services and products, I think.
-Given we're rolling out the software and services, those have a very, very good margin above eighty percent.
-And we are we also sell products.
-Those are more like twenty to thirty percent.
-So going forward is a mix of both.
-But regardless, we're looking at a mix of about sixty percent margin.
+So the margin, depending on the mix of services and products, I think given we're rolling out the software and services, those have a very, very good margin above 80%.
+And we also sell products.
+Those are more like 20% to 30%.
+So going forward, it's a mix of both.
+But regardless, we're looking at a mix of about 60% margin.

 speaker